telerix/VesselMod/README.md

 - Fixed drawn Ethereal cards exhausting immediately from Void Embrace + Ethereal Burns at the end of the turn
 - Fixed Quickcast power description not updating after each use
+- Cards now glow briefly when Ethereal is added to them

 ### Version 0.4.2